temporalio/cli/temporalcli/commandsmd/commands.md

 The temporal operator namespace create command creates a new Namespace on the Server.
 Namespaces can be created on the active Cluster, or any named Cluster.
-`temporal operator namespace create --cluster=MyCluster -n example-1`
+`temporal operator namespace create --cluster=YourCluster -n example-1`

 Global Namespaces can also be created.
 `temporal operator namespace create --global -n example-2`